 The eDonkey community offers a large variety of resources.
-Unmodified eDonkey peers acquire resource mediation decentrally.
-If the primary indexing server does not return enough query hits, the software automatically connects to other available indexing servers.
-For the mobile context this behavior is undesirable, since the mobile domain indexing server cannot keep track of popular files.
-Besides, other indexing servers cannot distinguish cache peers and therefore cannot hide other sources.
+If the primary index server does not return enough query hits, the software automatically connects to other available index servers.
+For the mobile context this weakly-decentralized mediation behavior is undesirable, since the mobile domain index server cannot keep track of popular files.
+Besides, other index servers cannot distinguish cache peers and therefore cannot hide other sources.

 To maximize the benefits of the modified eDonkey architecture, mobile peers must connect to one of the enhanced index servers.
-The crawler entity is used for coordination between index servers of the mobile domain with index servers in the Internet.
+The crawler entity is used for coordination between index servers of the mobile domain with any external index servers (other operators or Internet).
 The index server requests unknown resources from the crawler, which fetches mediation data from the Internet index servers.
 Thus, any resource available inside the global eDonkey community can be located and accessed.